 English Homeschool Classes

 We offer a succession of English classes — English I, English II, English III, and English IV.
 They are each full-year classes.
 Ideally, a student might enter into English I in 5th grade and progress through English IV in 8th grade.
-But we start students in whatever class is appropriate for them.
-For example, if a student discovers Big River Academy when they are ready for English III, they can start there.
+But we start students in the most appropriate class.

-“I love the way we are teaching vocabulary,” Mrs. Bontrager said during a podcast discussion.
+“I love the way teach vocabulary,” Mrs. Bontrager said during a podcast discussion.
 “It is the best way I have ever seen the vocabulary taught.
 I will never teach it another way.”

 We teach using Latin and Greek stems.
 It’s more than just reading a list of words and memorizing the definitions for random words.
 What we do is we learn pieces of words.
 For instance, did you know that the stem “ortho” means straight?
 So, whether you’re talking about an orthopedic doctor straightening the bones or talking about an orthodontist straightening the teeth — based on knowing the definition for that stem — students know what they’re going to be dealing with for those words.

 As we learn these pieces of words — we call them stems because they can be prefixes or suffixes or sometimes even roots of words.
 Students learn the pieces so they are able to put them together and make whole new words.
 Or they recognize words by breaking them apart and examining the pieces to them rather than having to memorize the definition of a whole new word.